MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/asdk/asdk-register.md

   # If you have multiple subscriptions, run the following command to select the one you want to use:
   # Get-AzSubscription -SubscriptionID "<subscription ID>" | Select-AzSubscription

-  # Register the Azure Stack resource provider in your Azure subscription
+  # Register the Azure Stack Hub resource provider in your Azure subscription
   Register-AzResourceProvider -ProviderNamespace Microsoft.AzureStack

   # Import the registration module that was downloaded with the GitHub tools